 Preparation is the key to a successful business trip.
-We invest time, energy, and capital into making sure that our corporate travel management tools are as efficient as possible, our luggage is sturdy and packed well, and that our health is shining and jet lag in check when we step into that important meeting.
-So it can come as a surprise, really an affront, when our entire trip is thrown off course in a moment.
+We invest time, energy, and capital into making sure that our corporate travel management tools are as efficient as possible, our luggage is sturdy and packed well, and that our health is strong and jet lag is in check when we step into that important meeting.
+So it can come as a surprise when our entire trip is thrown off course in a moment.

 Unfortunately, getting robbed while traveling for business is more common than we think.
-The Economist has written about a rising number of thefts in business class on planes.
-The TSA tracks luggage theft claims at all U.S. airports and the number of claims notably grew in the early 2010’s.
-And Jewelers Mutual found that the number of people reporting fine jewelry being lost or stolen while traveling doubled to 20% since 2015 (although they sell insurance so might have an interest in reporting growth).
+The Economist has written about thefts in business class on planes.
+The TSA tracks luggage theft claims at all U.S. airports, and the number of claims notably grew in the early 2010s.
+And Jewelers Mutual found that the number of people reporting fine jewelry being lost or stolen while traveling doubled to 20% since 2015 (although they sell insurance, so might have an interest in reporting growth).
 While hard statistics are hard to come by, ask any group of frequent travelers and you’ll hear at least one tale.

-Of course, a sense of surveillance and awareness is the first step to avoiding a travel theft, but even the most seasoned travelers can get caught off-guard.
+Of course, a sense of awareness is the first step to avoiding a travel theft, but even the most seasoned travelers can get caught off-guard.
 A top fashion executive told me how he recently spent a business lunch in Barcelona with colleagues where each person had a story of being violated by a European city’s theft issue.
-Anyone who travels has heard or personally experienced a theft -- and the sense of powerlessness that follows.
+Anyone who travels has heard or personally experienced a theft—and the sense of powerlessness that follows.

 I was recently robbed while arriving at an international airport for a business trip.
 I had my luggage organized into my favorite suitcase with my valuables stored in the small handbag that connects to the top of the check-in suitcase.
 I was greeted by a colleague who graciously picked me up at the airport.
 We walked to the parking lot while chatting about the weather and the events planned for the upcoming week.
 I set my handbag next to the car to assist my colleague, who was suffering from a herniated disc, in opening the trunk.
 It took less than a minute.
 I turned my back to lift my luggage inside the car and then reached for my handbag, which was gone.

 This meant two things: The thief was nearby and had been watching us.
-I immediately ran to through the parking lot shouting as I made my way to the exit queue, stopping every car to inquire whether they had seen someone or were the ‘someone.’
+I immediately ran through the parking lot, shouting as I made my way to the exit queue, stopping every car to inquire whether they had seen someone or were the "someone."
 I even ran after a car that tried to snake around my makeshift police stop.
 Looking back, the thief was probably hidden right next to the car the entire time.

 While I wasn’t able to recover (most of) my many valuables, I did learn a valuable lesson in how to act fast when robbed while traveling for business.
 A swift reaction can help the trip stay its course, ensure that objectives are accomplished, and a sense of security is regained while on the road.

-If robbed while traveling, take three deep breaths then immediately take action.
-The faster that you begin reporting and replacing valuable assets, the less likely it is that the thief can do serious damage.
+If robbed while traveling, take three deep breaths, then immediately take action.
+The faster you begin reporting and replacing valuable assets, the less likely it is that the thief can do serious damage.
 You’ll also need to factor in a few days for the processes needed to receive important cards, technology, and accessories.
-The event might rattle you more than you expect so remember it’s okay to lean on a colleague in the moments when you feel overwhelmed.
+The event might rattle you more than you expect, so remember it’s okay to lean on a colleague in the moments when you feel overwhelmed.

 The first step after any theft is to file a police report.
 While the police might not ever track down the perpetrator, you’ll need the police report to prove the theft happened when replacing certain items.
 Find the closest local police station where you can fill out the appropriate paperwork and be certain to receive a copy.

 Next, make a list of everything that was stolen as soon as you realize what’s happened.
 This will make it easier to organize a plan of action.
-Here we’ll go through a list of what might be in stolen bag and what steps to take:
+Here's a list of what might be in a stolen bag and what steps to take: